 Competition: School of Business

-Scope: Interactive tiered classrooms; faculty offices; full kitchen and café; reception halls; roof terrace; courtyard and viewing terrace; two-storey parking.
+Scope: Interactive tiered classrooms; faculty offices; full kitchen and café; reception halls; roof terrace; courtyard and viewing terrace; two-storey parking

 Business schools often encourage active exchanges between the outside commercial world and the students and faculty within.
-The business schools we’ve constructed—including two since the American University-Beirut (AUB) invited us (and four other firms) to its international competition—started with an exploration of this fundamental value.
+The business schools we’ve constructed—including two since the American University of Beirut (AUB) invited us (and four other firms) to its international competition—started with an exploration of this fundamental value.
 We considered how architecture could open a school to a region’s business community and foster connections with executives, entrepreneurs, companies.
 We also considered how architecture could convey the standards of excellence and energetic pace consistent with today’s workplaces.

 AUB had set aside a hillside site above the Corniche with breathtaking views of the Mediterranean.
 Our design makes two important gestures.
 We sited the business school at the edge of the lower campus so it would sit prominently on the Corniche and create a high-profile complex that is visible from downtown.
 Our design also makes a conscious nod to AUB’s landscape tradition by creating an expansive green, gardens and pedestrian paths that tie into the broader campus.